Darina is a proud Ravenclaw and a fan of Stephen King. She enjoys being a part of an awesome team of... | See full bio

-The Swedish video game developer Mojang created Minecraft Pocket Edition in 2011 and Subway Surfers in 2012.
+The Swedish video game developer Mojang created Minecraft Pocket Edition in 2011.
 In November 2014, Mojang became part of Microsoft Studios.

 They own FIFA, The Sims, Need For Speed, Battlefield, Mass Effect, and Titanfall.
 But did you know they also own the unforgettable mobile classic Plants vs. Zombies?
 It was initially developed in 2009 by PopCap games, which was eventually acquired by Electronic Arts in July 2011.

 Who were those guys?
 Only the creators of Fortnite.
 The mobile version of the game was released in 2018, and currently, the game makes $1.5 million per day.

 Now, let’s move on to some future trends.

 Future Trends in Mobile Gaming

 Even though predicting the future is a tricky business, it is certain that advances like Samsung Galaxy Fold will bring about new, exciting gaming opportunities.

 Cloud gaming is one of the greatest innovations in the field of mobile gaming.

 You can just open the game on the cloud and start playing it on your phone.
 You don’t need to download it to your phone.